Computer Science (COMP) 695

 There is no textbook for this course.

 Registered students will access the course materials through Moodle.
-Additonal supporting materials of interest to students may occasionally be made available electronically.
+Additional supporting materials of interest to students may occasionally be made available electronically.

 Special Course Features